ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * The poller uses ExtraHop detection `mod_time` field to determine which detections to pull in to SOAR.
 * The poller includes an optional `polling_lookback` parameter in the app.config that can be used to look back the specified number of minutes when the poller starts or restarts to pull in "older" detections.
 If not specified in the app.config, the poller uses a look back of zero minutes.
 * The function `ExtraHop Reveal(x) search detections` takes an optional `mod_time` parameter used for searching detections in ExtraHop.
+* ExtraHop playbook names are appended with **(PB)** to allow for easier distinction between rules which may will be in the SOAR instance after upgrading to the 1.1.0 version of the ExtraHop app.

 The following screenshot shows examples of SOAR incidents created by the poller from ExtraHop detections: